-The WUO were a highly effective group of young radicals who were violently opposed to capitalism.
+The WUO was a highly effective group of young radicals who were violently opposed to capitalism.
 At first, the “Weathermen” planned to carry out terrorist killings but after a mishap in bomb-making, decided it would be better to blow up “imperialist” symbols or empty buildings instead.
-During their active phase they remained well hidden and they were able to claim responsibility for destroying multiple places, including targets in the Pentagon and Capitol buildings.
+During their active phase, they remained well hidden and they were able to claim responsibility for destroying multiple places, including targets in the Pentagon and Capitol buildings.

 They blended-in.
 The FBI could not get informers or even tell the WUO apart from the counter-culture youth of the day.
-The group were also notoriously difficult to infiltrate as Weather Underground membership were carefully monitored and highly indoctrinated.
+The group was also notoriously difficult to infiltrate as Weather Underground membership were carefully monitored and highly indoctrinated.
 They were made up of young people well aware of the youth culture maxim; don’t trust anyone over the age of 30.